-A lot of care that previously would have been provided in a residential care facility is now being delivered at home.
-Even if you have high needs this could still be an option, particularly if you have good family and/or community support.
+A lot of care that previously would have been provided in a residential care home is now being delivered at home.
+Even if you have high needs this may still be an option, particularly if you have good family and/or community support.
 If you have a carer, then a support plan would need to be put in place for them too.
-If you think this may be an option for you, ask NASC (see page 8) about the possibilities in your region.
+If you think this may be an option for you, ask your Needs Assessor about the possibilities in your region.